Easily Earn Points for Free Travel

 The ultimate travel hack is "free travel".
 That starts with earning lots of frequent flyer miles, hotel points, and credit card rewards.

 Everyone can easily earn enough reward points for free hotel nights and frequent flyer tickets.
-With a little bit of effort, you can easily earn enough reward points for multiple free nights and airplane tickets every year.
+With a little bit of effort, you can easily earn enough reward points for multiple free airplane tickets and hotel stays each year.

 From Credit Cards

-Unless you travel frequently for work, travel and reward credit cards are the key to unlocking substantial amounts of free travel.
-You can earn a lot more frequent flyer miles and reward points from credit cards than you can just from the trips you take.
+Unless you travel frequently for work, travel and reward credit cards are the key to unlocking significant amounts of "free" travel.
+Most people can earn a lot more frequent flyer miles and hotel points from credit cards than they can just from their actual trips.

-Unless you have trouble with credit, we strongly recommend that you take advantage of one or both of our basic credit card strategies:
+Unless you have trouble handling credit, we strongly recommend that you take advantage of one or both of our basic credit card strategies:

-If you are willing to invest a little more time and effort, you can take advantage of more advanced strategies to boost the rewards you earn from your credit card spending.
+If you are willing to invest more effort, you can use more advanced strategies to boost the rewards you earn from your credit card spending.

 Add on additional rewards and discounts.
 You can further boost your rewards and savings by taking advantage of shopping portals, dining programs, and other card-linked offers.